-What is SREC and how does SREC relate to the requirements for State Authorization?
+What is SREC and how does it relate to the requirements for State Authorization?

 SREC stands for Southern Regional Electronic Campus, and UAH is a member of this organization.
 SREC, like other regional organizations, has worked to gain recognition for reciprocity agreements that would ease the process for recognition of accredited programs being offered in different states.
 You or your staff may be contacted by the State Authorization Director regarding SREC, if your programs/courses qualify for placement in this resource.
-You may read more about SREC at this site.
+Read more about SREC.

-Please refer to this SREC Program Data Entry Reference Document for information on completing program entry fields.
-Please refer to the SREC's Principles of Good Practice to evaluate your courses and/or programs.
+Please refer to the SREC Program Data Entry Reference document for information on completing program entry fields.
+Refer to the SREC's Principles of Good Practice to evaluate your courses and/or programs.